mah0x211/lua-net/doc/net_socket.md

 **Returns**

 - `len:integer`: the number of payload bytes sent.
+Always a number: check `err` for the outcome; `len` reports how many bytes were accepted before a failure (`0` when none were).
 - `err:error`: error object.
-- `timeout:boolean`: `true` when the deadline elapsed with bytes still to send.
+- `timeout:boolean`: `true` when the deadline elapsed with bytes still to send; `len` still reports the bytes accepted so far.

 **NOTE:** at least one of `msg` and `cmsg` must be provided.